microsoft/OHDSIonAzure/docs/troubleshooting/troubleshooting_vocabulary.md

 ## Verify the appropriate SQL settings

 1. Verify the storage account is configured as a data source

-    ```
+    ```sql
     SELECT
         eds.[name],
         eds.[location],